maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How to get my game controller to work?
 I ordered a [replica DualShock4](https://www.aliexpress.com/item/1005001493670700.html) of which the rumours tell it is working.
-In the mean time, I can confirm it works with Lego mindstorms.
+In the mean time, I can confirm it works with LEGO mindstorms.

 It took me some time to get it connected to the (Windows) PC.
 This is what I did.
  - Your PC must have Bluetooth.
 Laptops typically have that, desktops typically must use a Bluetooth dongle